Real or not? Giants still have playoff hopes, 20 strikeouts are boring

 — Mariners (@Mariners) May 26, 2017

 Quick thoughts ...
 The Red Sox announced David Price will return Monday.
-He's allowed 12 hits and nine runs in 5 2/3 innings in two rehab starts. ...
-Dustin Pedroia was pulled from his game with knee pain, although John Farrell said Pedroia wanted to stay in. ...
+He has allowed 12 hits and nine runs in 5 2/3 innings in two rehab starts. ...
+Dustin Pedroia was pulled from the game with knee pain, although John Farrell said Pedroia wanted to stay in. ...
 Ryan Braun just returned a few days ago from one DL stint and is now headed back for another after injuring his calf. ...
 Andrew McCutchen sat for the second game in a row, mired in a 2-for-23 slump. ...
 Update from Ken Rosenthal on Chad Bettis' battle with testicular cancer.
 Bettis is still hoping to return this season. ...
 Justin Verlander continues to struggle as the Astros hit three home runs off him in a 7-6 victory.
 From Mark Simon: Verlander's curveball hasn't been the dominant pitch it was in 2016, when batters hit .165 against it.
-Carlos Correa homered off one on Thursday and batters are hitting .270 against.
+Carlos Correa homered off one on Thursday, and batters are hitting .270 against it.
 His walk rate of 4.3 batters per nine innings is eighth-worst among starters.